-Our Certification Division conducts all of our accredited third-party certification activities.
-We are certified to assess conformance with the Marine Stewardship Council (MSC), Responsible Fisheries Management (RFM), and Fairness Integrity Safety Health (FISH) standards.
-We also undertake Fishery Improvement Projects (FIPs), and other activities that assist fisheries on their path toward full certification.
+Our Certification Division conducts all our accredited third party certification activities.
+We are accredited to assess conformance with the Marine Stewardship Council (MSC), Responsible Fisheries Management (RFM) and Fairness Integrity Safety Health (FISH) standards.
+We also undertake Fishery Improvement Projects (FIPs), and other activities that assist fisheries on their path towards full certification.

-Fisheries must contract with an accredited independent certifying company, such as MRAG Americas, Inc. in order to be assessed and, if successful, MSC certified.
+Fisheries must contract with an accredited independent MSC Conformity Assessment Body (CAB), such as MRAG Americas in order to be assessed and, if successful, become MSC certified.

-Certification of a fishery under the MSC Fisheries Standard demonstrates that the fish product comes from a fishery that is well managed and sustainably harvested.
-The MSC authorizes the use of its logo as a label on certified products to reward environmentally responsible fishery management and practices.
+Certification demonstrates that a fishery meets the MSC Standard for a fishery that is well managed and sustainably harvested.
+The MSC authorizes the use of its logo as a label on products from certified fisheries to reward environmentally responsible fishery management and practices.
 Consumers concerned with overfishing and environmental and social consequences will increasingly be able to choose seafood products based on sustainability of the fishery resource.
 Consumers can have confidence that the product labeled with the MSC ecolabel has not contributed to overfishing or environmental destruction.

 Learn about the MSC program:

 The MSC Fisheries Standard (and the corresponding scoring guideposts) comprises the requirements against which client fisheries are rated.
 To receive certification, a client fishery must meet or exceed the minimum standards for each Principle.

 Learn about the MSC’s three core principles that every fishery must meet:

 Principle 1: Sustainable Fish Stocks